 This decision, issued in the final days of the Trump administration, was rushed through illegally, without adequate public process.
 While most federal projects have three public comment periods, the agency provided only one opportunity for the public to submit written comments on this massive decision affecting millions of acres.
-The agency claims that because the decision was signed by Under Secretary for Natural Resources and Environment, it is not subject to the objection process.
+The agency claims that because the decision was signed by the Undersecretary for Natural Resources and Environment, it is not subject to the objection process.
 However, only plans proposed by the Under Secretary are not subject to objections, per 36 CFR 219.51(b).
 This project was not proposed by the Under Secretary, the Responsible Official listed is Ochoco Forest Supervisor Shane Jefferies.
 Furthermore, the agency’s own early pre-decision notices state directly and repeatedly that the action would be subject to an objection process.

 This illegal decision is a fusion of longstanding Forest Service goals and the forest policies of the Trump administration.
 For the last four years, the Forest Service has pursued increasingly aggressive logging practices that ignore both the law and science.
 The ecological realities on the ground have not changed since the 21” Screens were implemented.
 There is still a deficit of large trees on the landscape in eastern Oregon.
 The 21” Screens have only been in place for 25 years, and so trees across the landscape have had very limited time in which to become larger and begin to ameliorate this deficit.
-Many species of wildlife, such as Pileated woodpeckers and American marten, depend on large trees for their survival.
+Many species of wildlife, such as Pileated woodpeckers and American martens, depend on large trees for their survival.
 Logging large trees will further threaten old-growth dependent and imperiled species.
 Furthermore, it is imperative that we increase carbon sequestration and retain large trees and mature forests, which store the most carbon.
 The agency’s decision to roll back protections for large trees is exactly the wrong direction for addressing climate change.

 The decision to cancel the objection period for the amendment decision is a blow against the protection of our public lands.
 The large, old trees protected by the Eastside Screens are the backbone of iconic Old Growth habitats, essential to wildlife, recreationists, and our climate.
 Blue Mountains Biodiversity Project condemns this action and is committed to opposing this illegal amendment, the timber grabs it will foster, and the ecological destruction that will result.